Sandy887/Satellite_DA/Non-Gaussian-errors/README.md

 ## Acknowledgments
 - Refactored from my original code with the help of GitHub Copilot.

-- Contributions and feedback welcome!
+- Contributions and feedback are warmly welcome!

 ## License